NYU SPS · May 2026 Prepared by Erin Callihan

 DAUS' generous 80-credit transfer policy is buried — invisible to AI.

-The pattern that emerges: SPS appears reliably when a search names a specific program — Schack, Tisch, sports, real estate, hospitality.
+The pattern that emerges: SPS appears reliably when a search names a specific program — Real Estate, Hospitality, Global Sport.
 It disappears for broader searches like "best online programs in NY" or "best schools for adult learners."
 Those are the searches non-traditional, international, and adult students actually run — the same students the Access pathway is built to reach.

 Share of Voice in ChatGPT

-SPS is fourth in the conversation it should be leading.
+SPS is fourth in the conversation it could be leading.

 In AI answers about professional and continuing education, Columbia and the NYU parent brand absorb the visibility that should belong to SPS.
 NYU's strengths in flexibility and adult learners are credited generically to "NYU" — and SPS gets the leftovers.